 To determine who is “at fault” for a car crash, courts often look to who was “negligent.”
 A negligent driver can be held liable for any damages that result from their negligence and mistakes behind the wheel.
 Filing a lawsuit in court alleging negligence is often the best way to get full damages in your car accident case under Florida law, since insurance policies might limit the damages you can claim.

-For a free legal consultation on your car accident case, call the Miami negligent driver car accident lawyer at The Law Offices of Prosper Shaked today.
+For a free legal consultation on your car accident case, call the Miami negligent driver car accident lawyer at Prosper Shaked Accident Injury Attorneys PA today.
 Our attorney represents victims of car accidents caused by another driver’s negligence in and around Miami, and he fights to get victims and their families the financial compensation they deserve.
 For your free legal consultation, call us today at (305) 694-2676.

 Proving Negligence in a Car Accident in Florida